 But after some research, I was amazed to learn about flying squirrels!

 In fact, these unique mammals are more common than most people realize.
 But since these squirrels are small, nocturnal, and live at the tops of trees, they are RARELY seen.
-Even now that I know they exist, I still have never actually seen one in person.

 Do flying squirrels actually fly?